 New Product Development:

 Social Media is the greatest free focus group available to every business, and what better way to use that Social Data than to drive innovation.
 One great way to sift through the massive amounts of Social Data that you are collecting is to filter down to just hearing about what people are saying that they wish your product or business offered.
-This is an invaluable way for your organization to continue to innovate, create new things that your consumers love and gain an understanding for what your product or business is lacking.
+This is an invaluable way for your organization to continue to innovate, create new things that your consumers love and gain an understanding of what your product or business is lacking.

 In addition to understanding what your product or business is lacking in the eyes of your consumers, wouldn’t it be nice to know what they think about your competitors?
 Social Data can answer that for you.
 While it’s great to use a Social Intelligence tool to just track your brands, it is also crucial to track your competitors.
 Filtering your Social Data to show you your competitors’ data will help you better understand how your competitors are doing, especially in comparison to you.